callahantiff/PheKnowLator/README.rst

 Important Updates and Notifications
 ----------------------------------------------

 - *10/01/2020:*  We are hard at work on release ``v2.0.0`` and will announce here when the release is ready for public consumption!
+- *11/16/2020:* Have been alerted about minor issues with ``Data_Preparation.ipynb`` and ``Ontology_Cleaning.ipynb`` notebooks.
+We will be re-working some of the content in these notebooks to depend less on the source data providers.
+Look for new versions with the ``v2.0.0`` release content.
+Thanks for your patience!

 |